• Skip to primary navigation

 • Contact Science Sparks

-Home » Science Experiments for Kids » What is Static Electricity?
+Home » Science Experiments for Kids » Easy Static Electricity Science Experiments for Kids

 An object that has gained electrons has a negative charge.
 An object which has lost electrons has a positive charge.
 When a charged object is near another charged object, the two will either attract or repel each other.